 Again this is a weird one because it’s just two different drinks at the end of the day, but I feel the whiskey and beer should be mixed.
-You can’t sip lemonade and then take an individual sip of ice tea and say you’re drinking an Arnold palmer.
+You can’t sip lemonade and then take a sip of iced tea and say you’re drinking an Arnold palmer.
 They must be combined.
-The bomb shot way is acceptable, but that is to get you buzzed since you cannot enjoy the drink.
+The bomb shot way is acceptable, but that is to get you buzzed fast.
 The other way is to pour the shot into the beer and drink the beer normally.
 This is how I think the drink was originally intended to be consumed.
-For someone who just got off work, it was a way to get a taste of whiskey and make a cheap drink last before heading home to the wife and kids (And trust me, the stay-at-home parent has a MUCH harder job than the one who goes to work).
+For someone who just got off work, it was a way to make a cheap drink last before heading home to the wife and kids (Let’s be honest though, the stay-at-home parent has a MUCH harder job than the one who goes to work).
 It’s stronger than just a beer, but it also lets you sit down and take your time.
 A true hard-working man’s drink.
 Who knows, maybe that’s how it got the name boilermaker.

 My Personal thoughts On The Boilermaker.

 Not that anyone cares but here are my thoughts on the boilermakers.
 I like it, and I like pouring the shot in and drinking it like a regular beer.
 If I have a boilermaker, though, it is a one-and-done drink.
 I’m not having anything else after that.
 It’s also fun to see what combinations of spirit and beer taste good together.
 For example, I like a rye shot with a blue moon or some other hefeweizen, or another one I like is aged rum with a modelo negro.
 Using tequila in a boilermaker is excellent too.
 It’s fun to look at the bottles at the back of the bar and mix and match a spirit to a beer.
 The boilermaker is excellent in moderation.
 I can see why it was once called the block and fall.